Positive Presence Life Coach

 I heard a great metaphor once that life is like a painting.
 If you are standing too far back, you miss the details, but if you are standing too close, you get lost in a sea of colors and miss the bigger picture.

-Our mentor coaching methodology takes this approach.
-Our mentors and I understand that as a parent, it is hard sometimes to pull back and see—or offer—the perspective your young adults need at times.
+Our coaching methodology takes this approach.
+Our coaches and I understand that as a parent, it is hard sometimes to pull back and see—or offer—the perspective your young adults need at times.

 But sometimes our young adults also need someone who can stand back and offer a broader perspective…